juanjua1/Fake-Aerol-nea-/README.md

 3. Install dependencies using npm or Yarn: npm install

-## Development
-To start the development server, run: npm run dev

-This command will start a development server, and you can view the website at http://localhost:3000.

 ## Usage
 Once the development server is running, you can access the website through your browser.
 Users will be guided through the step-by-step process of selecting a travel destination and purchasing flight tickets.